fmnas/fmnas-site/gcp/resize-image/README.md

 Cloud Code extension containers are limited to 2 GiB RAM and crash readily if there are many concurrent requests.
-In lieu of local load balancing between containers, you can instead use "Run resize-image on port 50000" or `docker run -p 50000:8080 resize-image` to run a single container with unlimited resources.
+In lieu of local load balancing between containers, you can instead use "Run resize-image on port 50000" or `docker run -p 50000:8080 -m 40g resize-image` to run a single container with 40GB memory (adjust as appropriate).

 ### With Cloud Code